ooishikoon/telegram_bot_room_booking/README.md

 ## User manual/guideline for testing the system

+Admin

+1. Login

+When the bot is started, the admin needs to reply 2 to the bot and login to access the admin menu by replying to the bot with the email and password.
+If either one email or password is entered wrongly, then the bot will send a message which shows "Login failed" and the admin needs to reply 1 to back to the main menu, then only can proceed with the login process again.
+When the admin is proceeding with the login process and wishes to exit it, they can reply 0 to the bot and go back to the main menu.
+After successful login, the bot will send a message showing the menu options to the admin to choose.

+2. Register New Room

+Admin can reply 1 to the bot to choose to proceed with registering the new room.
+After entering the registration process of new room, the admin needs to key in the room details asked from the bot, such as room ID, room description, room type and room maximum capacity.
+Before the registration process is done, the bot will send a message which shows the details that the admin entered in the process to ask for confirmation from the admin.
+If the admin confirms the details, the admin can reply 0 to the bot, and the bot will send a message showing the room has been registered successfully.
+If the admin realizes that the details are wrongly entered, the admin can reply 1 to the bot and go back to the menu to reenter the process of registering a new room.
+Same as the login process, if the admin wants to exit the registration process, the admin can reply 0 to the bot anytime to exit this process.

+3. Update Room Details

+If the admin would like to update room details, the admin can reply 2 to the bot after successful login.
+Then the bot will ask for the room ID from the admin that the admin wants to update the details.
+If the room Id does not exist in the database, the bot will send a message showing "Room does not exist.
+Please try again or perform register if it is a new room." and the admin needs to reply 1 to the bot to go back to the menu to reenter the process of updating room details.
+Besides, if the room ID entered by the admin exists in the database, the bot will continue to send messages asking for the room details that the admin wants to update.
+The admin can just enter the new details of that room by following the instruction.
+Same as the process of registering a new room, before the updating process is done, the bot will send a message which shows the room details that the admin entered just and ask for confirmation from the admin.
+The admin can just reply 0 to confirm the details, and then the bot will send a message to show that the room details have been updated successfully.
+If the admin realizes that the details are wrongly entered, the admin can reply 1 to the bot and go back to the menu to reenter the process of updating the room details.
+Moreover, if the admin would like to exit the updating process, the admin can reply 0 to the bot anytime to exit the process and go back to the menu.

+4. Display Booking Users List
+5. Display Admin Application

 ## Result/Output (Screenshot of the output)

 User

 1. Register

    <img src= "images/output/u1_register_01.png" height=200>
    <img src= "images/output/u1_register_02.png" height=100% width=400>
    <img src= "images/output/u1_register_03.png" height=100% width=360>
    <img src= "images/output/u1_register_04.png" height=300 width=400>

 2. Login

    <img src= "images/output/u1_login_01.png" height=200>